-A Simple Explanation for Investment in Obsolete Technologies: Existence of Complementary Capital[†] -Job Market Paper- Osamu Aruga[‡] October 9, 2007 Abstract This paper develops and analyzes a growth model that consists of two types of vintage-specific capital: long-lived intangible capital, and short-lived tangible capital.
-As a result of the existence of complementary capital that is chronologically compatible but has different longevity, the model generates two distinct investment patterns: (i) if the rate of the vintage-specific technological progress is above a threshold - which is the product of long-lived capital's share and the difference in the rates of depreciation - then all new investment concentrates on the latest technology; (ii) otherwise, some investment is allocated to obsolete, short-lived capital (to exploit existing excessive long-lived capital with obsolete technologies).
+A Simple Explanation for Investment in Obsolete Technologies: Existence of Complementary Capital^{†} Osamu $Aruga^{\ddagger}$ October 21, 2007 Abstract This paper develops and analyzes a growth model that consists of two types of vintage-specific capital: long-lived and short-lived capital.
+As a result of the existence of complementary capital that is chronologically compatible but has different longevity, the model generates two distinct investment patterns: (i) if the rate of the vintage-specific technological progress is above a threshold - which is the product of long-lived capital's share and the difference in the rates of depreciation - then all new investment concentrates on the latest technology; (ii) otherwise, some investment is allocated to obsolete, short-lived capital to exploit existing excessive long-lived capital with obsolete technologies.
 The result provides a new explanation for observed investment in equipment with obsolete technologies.
-A striking implication is that equipment price-changes do not necessarily reflect the rate of technological progress.
+A striking implication is that equipment pricechanges do not necessarily reflect the rate of technological progress.
 Another implication is that acceleration in the rate of technological progress can cause an abrupt reallocation of investment towards modern capital - consistent with investment booms that are concentrated in certain "high-tech" equipment. ^{}I express my deep condolences for Gary Saxonhouse as his last student.
 This paper is based on a chapter of my Ph.D. dissertation submitted to the University of Michigan.
 I am grateful to my advisers, John Laitner, Dmitriy Stolyarov, Miles Kimball, Gary Saxonhouse, and Jan Svejnar for their guidance and encouragement.
-I also thank to Yasuyuki Todo, and participants in the seminars at the University of Michigan and Kansai University for their helpful comments. [†]© 2007 by Osamu Aruga.
+I also thank to Yasuyuki Todo, and participants in the seminars at the University of Michigan, Kansai University, and Yokohama National University for their helpful comments. $^{^{\}dagger}\odot$ 2007 by Osamu Aruga.
 All rights reserved.